Legitimate Power: Everything You Need to Know

 Final Thoughts

-However, the true measure of this power lies in its responsible application, balancing authority with empathy, communication, and a commitment to fairness.
+However, the accurate measure of this power lies in its responsible application, balancing authority with empathy, communication, and a commitment to fairness.
 In navigating the complexities of power dynamics, leaders who wield their legitimate power judiciously can inspire loyalty, motivate performance, and lead their organizations to success.

 If you want to learn more about the nuances of legitimate power and how it affects negotiations, communication, alternative dispute resolution, or mediation, contact ADR Times for educational materials and in-depth training courses.